ericgarciaresearch/RAMeN/README.md

 When to adjust:

-Increase to 95 when working with well-curated reference databases and high-quality reads.
+Increase to 95-100 when working with well-curated reference databases and high-quality reads or Regional-Remix is not being used.
 Avoid very low values since partial alignments become common.